twolodzko/tymwol.github.io/ml-deployment-checklist.md

  * Was this, or similar, problem solved using machine learning by anyone before?
 What was the performance of those solutions?

-## 4. Is the model ready to deploy it?
+## 4. Is the model ready for deployment?

 *At this stage the data science magic happens.
 Data scientists conduct exploratory data analysis, clean the data, preprocess it, conduct feature engineering (see [Zheng & Casari][feature-engineering]), and validate the model.